IbrahimIsman/AirportRepo/README.md

   Below is a screenshot of my test coverage which is at 68.7% :
 ![image](https://user-images.githubusercontent.com/97603706/157911029-d72f8a83-4fa9-4e86-b5e4-6ad0f6023d6d.png)

-Link to Jira Board - You must add your trainer(s) as collaborators also.

 Below I have attached a screenshot of my Risk assessment:
 ![image](https://user-images.githubusercontent.com/97603706/157914214-96d7710f-0826-4d18-87f1-5cf24eef3c69.png)